2020 Detroit auto show canceled, site to be used as coronavirus field hospital

 The plan now is to prepare for the next show scheduled for June 2021.
 Pre-sold tickets for the 2020 show will be refunded and ticket holders for the charity preview event have the option of donating the proceeds of their refund to one of the nine charities supported by the event.

-This year has already seen the Geneva International Motor Show cancelled due to the coronavirus.
-Auto shows in New York and Beijing scheduled for April have been postponed but could also be cancelled given the state of the pandemic.
+This year has already seen the Geneva International Motor Show canceled due to the coronavirus.
+Auto shows in New York and Beijing scheduled for April have been postponed but could also be canceled given the state of the pandemic.
 As a result, new car reveals are being held online.

 It's not just auto shows that are missing out.
-Motorsport events have also been cancelled or postponed.
+Motorsport events have also been canceled or postponed.
 You can view our evolving list here.

 Most major automakers have also ceased production across the globe though many have said they will resume operations by mid-April, assuming it is safe to do so.